cjacker/opensource-toolchain-bouffalo-lab/README.md

 Or you can download the sifive toolchain from : https://dev.bouffalolab.com/media/upload/download/toolchain_riscv_sifive_linux64.zip

 And setup it manually (**not recommended** since they all provide 'riscv64-unknown-elf-gcc' command and may have confilict with other RISC-V toolchains).

+In this tutorial, I mentioned a little for bl_iot_sdk, and mostly focused on bl_mcu_sdk.

 # SDK